seapovedac/paper-2022_NS1_oligomerization/README.md

  	./1.aam_data.sh > 1.aam_data.log

 - The script will generate an output called 1.aam_data.log, where it will be shown if the structure is different ("YES") or not ("NO").
-- Create an excel file with the output 1.valid_data.txt.

 # 2. Combine the rdf files